CatoGit/banana-navigation/README.md

 In this project, an agent learns to navigate and collect yellow bananas in a square world.

-There exist yellow and blue bananas in the world.
+There are yellow and blue bananas in the world.
 Yellow bananas yield a reward of +1 while blue bananas yield a reward of -1.
 The agent's goal is to maximize reward by collecting as many yellow bananas as possible.
 The environment is solved once the agent achieves an average of +13 reward over 100 episodes.
 This means the task itself it episodic.

 ## State space (Continuous)